 Formerly Director of U.S. Fulbright Programs & Liaison for International Partnerships, Beth Clodfelter oversees the Office of Nationally Competitive Awards.
 She specializes in awards for international travel, research, and teaching, as well as those focused on science, sustainability, and environmental issues.
 She is an active member of the National Association of Fellowship Advisors.
 Beth received a Bachelor’s in History with a minor in Political Science and a Master’s in Latin America Studies from Indiana University.
 She has held several other positions at OU before becoming the Director of ONCA.
 Beth loves to travel, hike, and ride her bike.
 She is very interested in environmental issues.

-Professor Nicholas Osborne joined HTC as a faculty member from the History Department in 2015.
-Nicholas Osborne specializes in 19th-century United States history and the history of capitalism and political economic thought.
-After majoring in history and mathematics at the Johns Hopkins University as an undergraduate, he went on to graduate study at Columbia University where he earned a Ph.D. in history.
+Nicholas Osborne joined HTC as a faculty member from the History Department in 2015.
+He specializes in nineteenth- and early twentieth-century United States history, the history of capitalism, and political economic thought.
+After majoring in History and Mathematics at the Johns Hopkins University as an undergraduate, Osborne went on to graduate study at Columbia University where he earned his Ph.D. in History.
+He is currently working on a book, tentatively titled "Little Capitalists," that examines the relationship between cultural values and the development of American financial institutions during the circa 1815-1940 period.

 Margie Huber has been with the university since 1992 and joined the Honors Tutorial College in 2008 as a part-time office assistant.
 She enjoys getting to know our students and assisting them in any way she can.
 She coordinates schedules for the busy staff at 35 Park Place and assists with student, admissions, and alumni relations.